ThisIsmael/leetcode/README.md

 # leetcode
-My solutions of leetcode exercises
+My solutions for some Leetcode Exercises